cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Folded `@counter` tables

-TBD
+Not implemented yet.

 ### Inlined `@counter` tables

 Initially, only one copy of a `@counter` table is generated by the compiler for a given array, which is then used as an out-of-line function wherever index-based access is required.
 However, calls to `@counter` tables can be inlined in the same way as calls to out-of-line functions.
 This means the `@counter` table is duplicated at the call site, increasing the code size, but all parameters to the call are injected into the inlined `@counter` table, saving one or more instruction executions.
 When all calls to a specific `@counter` table get inlined, the original `@counter` table is removed from the program.

 Inlining is possible for both compact and regular `@counter` tables.
-As compact and regular tables have the same space requirements when inlined, the compact representation is only used for repeated access to the same array element.
+As compact and regular tables have the same space requirements when inlined, the compact representation is only used for repeated access to the same array element, where it is more efficient both space-wise and execution-wise.
 Each inlined `@counter` table is evaluated independently.

 ### Avoiding `@counter` tables for short arrays

 For short arrays, the `@counter` tables can be avoided entirely:
 * When the array has just one element, all index-based array access is resolved to that one element directly.
-* For other short arrays up to four elements, the array access is replaced with a sequence of `select`s or if/else statements, depending on whether the `select` instruction is available in the given target (target 8.1 or higher is required for a `select` instruction).
+* For other short arrays up to three or four elements, the array access is replaced with a sequence of `select`s or if/else statements, depending on whether the `select` instruction is available in the given target (target 8.1 or higher is required for a `select` instruction).

 This replacement is available for both compact and regular `@counter` tables.
-The compact version is used when the same element is accessed multiple times.
+The compact version is used when the same element is accessed multiple times, similarly to inlined arrays.

 #### Array access using an if / else statement